 So what do you understand from my story?

-The first few flights you will be puzzled with all the information you consume.
+On the first few flights, you will be puzzled by all the information you consume.
 Your mind will be all over the place.

 You will be busy figuring out:

 - Navigate using the map and look outside to find out your reference.

 Usually, a student pilot, once he gets their first solo, becomes familiar with all the tasks inside the cockpit.
 Likewise, your first solo flight will boost your confidence in flying.

 All the tasks that seemed baffling initially will become a lot easier then.